 Quick Answer: Which IT Services Should You Outsource First?

-Growing teams should usually outsource work that is important, repeatable, well-bounded, and easier to measure than to invent.
-Good first candidates include software maintenance, QA regression coverage, web app improvements, mobile app feature delivery, cloud and DevOps support, API integrations, reporting dashboards, automation workflows, and focused AI prototypes.
-Keep strategy, product vision, customer discovery, core data ownership, and final architecture decisions close to the business.
+Growing teams should outsource IT services that are important, repeatable, measurable, and bounded enough for an outside partner to deliver without taking over product control.
+The safest first candidates are maintenance, support queues, QA regression coverage, web app improvements, mobile app feature delivery, API integrations, reporting dashboards, automation workflows, and focused AI or data prototypes.
+Keep product strategy, customer discovery, core architecture decisions, security policy, data ownership, and final release acceptance inside the business.

-The safest sequence is not "outsource everything technical."
-It is to outsource the work where a partner can add capacity without taking away your operating control.
-If you are comparing delivery models, NextPage's guide to software development outsourcing in India explains costs and models, while this article helps decide which service area should come first.
+The decision is not whether a service can be outsourced.
+Almost every IT service can be outsourced in some form.
+The better question is whether the work has enough definition, access boundaries, review capacity, and business ownership to be outsourced now.
+If you are comparing delivery models, NextPage's guide to software development outsourcing in India explains cost and engagement models, while this guide helps decide which service area should come first.

 Use A Score Before You Pick A Vendor